 Now that 2011 is over, I can look back and see that I did some really smart things last year.
 Some are big, some are little–but all 6 had (and continue to have) a major impact on my life:

 1. Go gluten free.
 I had been thinking, wanting, intending to go gluten free for years.
-Years!
+And then my doctor told me I really should, and now.
 But I was terrified by the prospect of what I’d be giving up forever.
 Last year I committed to a gluten-free January, and felt so good at the end of the month I did a gluten-free February too.
 After one very ugly episode involving a wheat-laden cookie on March 1, it was a no-brainer to make this my new lifestyle.

 2. Start a blog.
 Yes, this one!
 I can’t believe what a big impact this little blog has had on my life.
 I’m looking forward to sharing more when my Blog Anniversary rolls around in a couple of months!